pagdot/FloatPod/Readme.md

 # Floatplane to Podcast Converter

-Convert video content from [floatplane](https://floatplane.com/) and be able to consume it as a podcast audio feed.
+Convert video content from [floatplane](https://floatplane.com/) to be able to consume it as a podcast audio feed.

 ## Features